 \section{STABILITY ANALYSIS OF THE PROPOSED CLOD-FDTD METHOD AND THE CONFORMAL FDTD METHOD}

-In this section, the Von-Neuman method \cite{B17} is used to prove the stability of the proposed CLOD-FDTD method and the conformal FDTD (CFDTD) method, which transforms electromagnetic field components in the time domain into time-harmonic counterparts and then analyze the eigenvalues of the coefficient matrix.
-If the modulus of all eigenvalues are not larger than one for all the time steps, the proposed CLOD method is unconditionally stable.
+In this section, the Von-Neuman method \cite{B17} is used to prove the stability of the proposed CLOD-FDTD method and the conformal FDTD (CFDTD) method, which transforms electromagnetic field components in the time domain into time-harmonic counterparts, and then analyze the eigenvalues of the coefficient matrix.
+If the modulus of all eigenvalues are not larger than one, the proposed CLOD method is unconditionally stable.

 For the time-harmonic fields, we have the following relationship